You've got a big list of keywords, now what?

 Before we dive in, it all starts with effective keyword research.
 If you haven’t conducted keyword research yet and you’re feeling unsure on how to find the best keywords to target on your site, you might want to check out our complete starter’s guide to keyword research first, and then come back here.

-To summarize our starter guide, keyword research is the practice of finding queries you want your site to appear front and center for on Google.
-This means that identifying the words and phrases that your target customers are typing into Google.
+Keyword research is the practice of finding the keywords you want your site to appear front and center for on Google.

 To find these target keywords, start with the broad topics that are the most relevant to your website.
 Type those topics into the Google search bar, and notice what the suggested searches are.
 This is how you can find what your target customers are searching for.
 (Always keep in mind the search intent of your target users as well.)